What is a Biosphere Reserve?

 Reports are prepared by the concerned authority, and forwarded to the UNESCO Secretariat.
 The reports are examined according to a set procedure.
 In the event that a site designated as a biosphere reserve does not satisfy the criteria, after a reasonable period of time the area will no longer be referred to as a biosphere reserve of the World Network.

-To date, this procedure has never reached this conclusion: however several counties have voluntarily withdrawn "non-
+To date, this procedure has never reached this conclusion: however several counties have voluntarily withdrawn "non-functional" sites and this has been commended by the MAB International Coordination Council.

 What is UNESCO’S role?

-Biospheres are not the object of a binding international convention or treaty but are governed by a "soft law" -
+Biosphere reserves are not the object of a binding international convention or treaty but are governed by a "soft law" -- the Statutory Framework for Biosphere Reserves -- adopted by the UNESCO General Conference and which all countries are committed to apply.

-The UNESCO Secretariat does not have a "police function" and it is the responsibility of each country, through its MAB National Committee or Focal Point, to ensure that the proclaimed biosphere responds to the criteria and functions properly.
+The UNESCO Secretariat does not have a "policing function" and it is the responsibility of each country, through its MAB National Committee or Focal Point, to ensure that the proclaimed biosphere reserve responds to the criteria and functions properly.

 In the case of a perceived problem, e.g. plans to construct an oil refinery within the site, the biosphere reserve status should be used as a platform for dialogue to arrive at an optimal solution.
 The MAB Secretariat will remind the concerned MAB National Committee/Focal Point of its responsibility in such cases.